mwhittaker/prelim_notes/notes/the-r-tree-an-efficient-and-robust-access-method-for-points-and-rectangles.md

       object id.
 Queries search multiple paths, inserts take a single path and minimize some heuristics (e.g. minimize are increase), and deletes take a single path.
-    - R\* trees are R-trees with better heuristics and forced reinserts.
+    - R\* trees are R-trees with better heuristics for choosing subchildren and splits, and it uses forced reinserts.
 - R-tree
     - See cow book for R-tree explanation.
 - Optimization Goals